AlexLuo602/HangMan/README.md

 Runs on Python 3.0 and up.

-Clone the project to any Python compiler and press run.
+Clone the project to any Python IDE and press run.